Updated: January 29, 2019

 The infrastructure layer for Episerver’s Digital Experience Cloud Service is based on Microsoft™ cloud architecture and Microsoft Azure™*.

 Note: Digital Experience Cloud Service is purpose-built for Episerver with a limited set of Azure services available.

-* Episerver Enterprise Search (Find) runs on and is provisioned through Amazon AWS™.
+* Episerver Enterprise Search (Find) runs on and is provisioned through Microsoft Azure or Amazon AWS™.